risitt/kissStepper/API Documentation.md

 * kissStepper::MICRO128 for 1/128 stepping

 ## void setMaxRPM(uint16_t newMaxRPM)
 Allows changing of the maximum RPM after begin() is called.
 This can be done at any time, even while the motor is in motion.
+If not using acceleration, a moving motor will suddenly change to the new speed.
+If using acceleration, a moving motor will accelerate or decelerate to the new speed at the previously specified rate.

 ### Example:
 ```C++